 However, cancer is stressful and this may change your relationships in different ways.
 The impact on your relationships is likely to depend on many factors.
 These include how the cancer and its treatment have affected your day-to-day life and how strong your relationships were before you were diagnosed.
-There's no 'normal' way for a relationship to be after cancer treatment.
+There is no 'normal' way for a relationship to be after cancer treatment.

 You may sometimes feel that your family and friends do not understand if you are not feeling positive about getting back to normal life.
-Or you may feel they don't realise how much the effects of treatment interfere with your life.
+Or you may feel they do not realise how much the effects of treatment interfere with your life.
 Talking openly about how you are feeling can help them to understand you better and give you the support you need.

-There is more information about how cancer may affect your relationships on our website and in our booklets Cancer, you and your partner and Talking about cancer - see page 116.
+There is more information on our website and in our booklets Cancer, you and your partner and Talking about cancer - see page 116.